Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 from dotenv import load_dotenv from sklearn.decomposition import PCA
 ```
 We first need to load our OpenAI API key so you can use the embedding model that is part of their suite of models.
-We will discuss this more in the lesson on chat completions.
-Briefly, load_dotenv() will look for a file called `.env` in the current directory (or parent directories) that contains your API key.
+We will discuss this more in the lesson on chat completions: briefly, `load_dotenv()` will look for a file called `.env` in the current directory (or parent directories) that contains your API key.

 ```python
 if load_dotenv():